fredgibbs/fredgibbs.github.io/courses/food-technology-society/final-essay-guide.md

 ## Final Exam Question(s)
 Answer EITHER of the following questions (pretty much the same question to me):
 * What can we learn relevant to our present food system and about our relationship to food by studying the history of food and technology?
+Don't tell me history is important.
+I know that.
+EXPLAIN what the history of food and technology teaches us that is actually useful.
 * What are the most important themes we've discussed this semester in terms of thinking about the future of food?
+You need to explain WHY they are the most important!

 ## Format Options
 Given that we're adjusting to our online-only format by writing more executive summaries, and because you're all obviously working hard to refine your executive-summary-writing skills, it makes sense that the final exam can take the same format.